Group Personal Accident (GPA) Insurance Policy

 cost of transporting the dead body of the member is also covered under the plan.

-Groups like employer-employee groups, trade unions, banks and their accountholders,
+for employees.
+Registered groups like trade unions, banks and their accountholders,

 members of a registered club or associated, etc. can opt for a group personal accident